ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.1.3 =
+* Tweak - Add options to select number, team, and position columns to player list shortcode.
+* Fix - Staff directory displaying past staff members from team.
+* Fix - Totals row offset in player statistics admin.
+* Fix - Events not automatically ordered by date in some cases.
+* Fix - Google Maps error when address is empty.
+* Fix - Player lists for all teams not appearing in team edit screen.
+* Fix - Error in player list when team no longer exists.
+* Fix - Error in event logos when results are empty.
+* Fix - Issue with link to future event from daily archive when multiple events are scheduled for a single day.

 = 2.1.2 =
 * Feature - Add offense and defense statistics to REST API.